All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Proper Injection Technique

 Clean the injection site with an alcohol swab and let it dry.
 Pinch a fold of skin between your thumb and forefinger.
-Insert the needle at a 90-degree angle (or 45 degrees if you are very lean).
+Insert the needle at a 90-degree angle (or 45 degrees if you're very lean).
 Press the injection button and hold for the recommended count, usually about 6 to 10 seconds, to ensure the full dose is delivered.
 Release the skin fold and remove the needle.
+For a complete cost breakdown, see our compare GLP-1 providers.

 Why Site Rotation Matters